ydoug33/minimatch/README.md

 * `makeRe` Generate the `regexp` member if necessary, and return it.
   Will return `false` if the pattern is invalid.
 * `match(fname)` Return true if the filename matches the pattern, or false otherwise.
+Alias `test(fname)`
 * `matchOne(fileArray, patternArray, partial)` Take a `/`-split filename, and match it against a single row in the `regExpSet`.
-This method is mainly for internal use, but is exposed so that it can be used by a glob-walker that needs to avoid excessive filesystem calls.
+This method is mainly for internal use, but is exposed so that it can be used by glob walkers that need to avoid excessive filesystem calls.

 All other methods are internal, and will be called as necessary.